jbanes1/TextAnalyticsScraper/README.md

 #### How do I use this?

-Go to the "Releases" section on the right hand side.
+Go to the "Releases" section on the right-hand side.
 Download the most recent release and either recompile the project using "PyInstaller" or run the pre-compiled Windows or Mac release.

 #### Facebook mode says "Unsupported Browser."

 Wait a few seconds.
-Generally this is a warning and not an error.
+Generally, this is a warning and not an error.

 If the program crashes or does not proceed, you may need to look into further help on why the program isn't working.